denten-books/plain-text/0-intro.md

 of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
-In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space [@WARK].
-I ask: What is being externalized, communicated, and preserved?
+In this light, I show that documents exist not as completed works, but as "vectors" that mutate and move through time and space.[^ln-wark] I ask: What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.
 Finally, a close reading of the "home" folder opens the way to the concluding chapter of the book.